danehans/service-mesh-perf/README.md

 To generate consistent and realistic load, [Nighthawk](https://github.com/envoyproxy/nighthawk) is used as the load generator with the following configuration:

 * Nighthawk-http-server & Nighthawk client were deployed on separate nodes.
-* Load Rate: 160, 1,600, and 16,000 Requests Per Second (RPS).
+* Load Rate: 1000, 5000, 10000, and 30000 Requests Per Second (RPS).
+* Nighthawk concurrency is set to match the number of COU cores of cluster nodes.
 * [TODO] Add configured resource requests and limits.

 ## Test Configuration

-Three different Istio Ambient mode configuration were tested:
+Three different Istio Ambient mode configurations were tested:

 *mTLS only: mTLS between ztunnel node proxies.
 *mTLS with L4 auth policy: A layer 4 [authorization policy]() is added to control access between nighthawk client and server workload based on identities.